Addressing issues of global importance

 An exciting development for the UOW during the UGPN meeting was the official signing ceremony between FAPESP and UOW.
 The UOW is the sixth Australian university in Australia to sign an agreement with the funding agency.
 The agreement will greatly enhance UOW’s ability to collaborate with USP and UGPN in general.
 More Information

-Applications for the UGPN Research Collaboration Fund are now open and interested researchers should read the information available on the intranet.
+Applications for the UGPN Research Collaboration Fund have now closed.
+Further information on the RCF is available on the intranet.

 Researchers who made up the UGPN delegation were: Prof. Gursel Alici, Dr Jennifer Atchison, Dr Dylan Cliff , Prof. Andy Davis , Associate Prof. Jane Herbert , Prof. Dianne Jolley, Prof. Roger Lewis Prof. Tony Okely , Prof. Sharon Robinson , Dr Kerrylee Rogers , Prof. Glenn Salkeld, Prof. Colin Woodroffe Dr Rute Santos, Ms Maria Braga Salum De Abreu (PhD student).